What is Value Stream Mapping (VSM)?

 - The commercial transaction process from Order capture to Cash generation.

-- Anything else which involves complex processes and people!
+- Anything else which involves complex processes and input from people!

 Click on the summary below for a taster of the course content.